 Did you know in 2021, approximately 323,465 homes were flipped and sold for a profit?
 Home renovation for profit can be an exciting business venture, but it’s no easy task.

-There is a lot of planning involved, and you have to make thoughtful decisions to maximize your profits.
+There is a lot of planning involved, and you must make thoughtful decisions to maximize your profits.
 Don’t worry, there are some steps you can take to become a master at property investment and even turn it into a business.

-Keep reading to learn five smart tips to profit big from your home renovation!
+Keep reading to learn five intelligent tips to profit big from your home renovation!

 1. Do Your Market Research